Efficient and Consistent Bundle Adjustment on Lidar Point Clouds: Bundle Adjustment Formulation and Optimization

-{\it Remark 1:} The results in (\ref{eq:J_H_null_space}) essentially implies that the cost function (\ref{cost_item}) in the BA optimization does not change along the direction where all the pose are perturbed by the same quantity $\mathbf w$, which agrees with gauge freedom stated in Theorem \ref{theorem:invariance}.
+\begin{remark} {(\ref{eq:J_H_null_space}) implies that the Jacobian and Hessian matrices have null space containing the space spanned by $\boldsymbol{\mathcal{W}}$.
+This essentially means that } the cost function (\ref{cost_item}) in the BA optimization does not change along the direction where all the poses are perturbed by the same quantity $\mathbf w$, which agrees with gauge freedom stated in Theorem \ref{theorem:invariance}. \end{remark}

-{\it Remark 2:} The results in (\ref{eq:J_H_sparsity}) implies that the Jacobian and Hessian matrices are zeros and hence their computation can be saved if any of the related poses does not observe the current feature.
-This sparse structure could save much computation time if a feature is observed only by a sparse set of poses.
+\begin{remark} The results in (\ref{eq:J_H_sparsity-1}, \ref{eq:J_H_sparsity-2}) imply that the blocks in Jacobian and Hessian matrices are zeros and hence their computation can be saved if any of the related poses does not observe the current feature {(i.e., $\mathbf C_i = \mathbf 0$ or $\mathbf C_j = \mathbf 0$)}.
+This sparse structure could save much computation time if a feature is observed only by a sparse set of poses. \end{remark}